- "This show contains uncompromising adult humour and language right from the start which some viewers will find offensive."

 - Audience Participation: Each episode begins with Frankie singling out someone in the audience and making fun of him/her.

 - Back for the Finale: The cowboy at the end of the final episode is briefly seen lecturing the "Magic Wee Hing" kids, who return after their one appearance in a previous episode while punching the "Wee Hing" in the face.

 - Black Comedy: This show, almost in its entirety, consists of darker than the darkest pits of hell comedy.

-- Black Comedy Rape: Invoked in the Comic Book/Batman parody, where in his performance review, Robin's fondest moment was apparently "using stolen Wayne Enterprises technology to swap bodies with the Joker and fulfil your lifelong ambition of fucking yourself"Robin: He ain't smiling anymore, baby!
+- Black Comedy Rape: Invoked in the Batman parody, where in his performance review, Robin's fondest moment was apparently "using stolen Wayne Enterprises technology to swap bodies with The Joker and fulfil your lifelong ambition of fucking yourself"Robin: He ain't smiling anymore, baby!

 - The Blank: Seen in the Untitled Street sketch.

 - Catchphrase: "Fatherfuckers", because no one cares about the word "motherfuckers" anymore.

 - Darker and Edgier: The entire series represents the darkest and edgiest depths that Frankie has ever reached.

 - Deconstructive Parody: Knight Rider and The Green Mile, to name but two.

 - "The Magic Wee Hing" is Five Children and It, but if the kids were absolute bastards.